5 Experts on Tech for Retail Loss Prevention

 “Loss prevention professionals have led the way inside the retail enterprise in implementing technology to not only minimize loss, but increase revenues, manage operations, conducting store audits, and much more.
 From remote monitoring camera systems to exception reporting point-of-sale technology, all were first sourced by loss prevention to manage internal and external theft.
 Through their forward-looking eyes, LP executives convinced their internal peers to use the technologies in ways that far exceed the systems’ initial purpose.

 Today, the innovative use of integrated technologies allows the entire retail team to do more with less as organizations are trimmed for cost savings as well as finding new ways to make use of data.
 Today big data applications with more user-friendly dashboards give retailers actionable information for field and corporate staff to execute meaningful interventions, be it investigations that uncover fraud or training issues that increase compliance in the stores.
 From once a cops-and-robbers, catch-the-bad-guy mentally, technology has helped loss prevention evolve to a modern, data-driven profession that truly contributes at the highest level of retail organizations.”

 Nicole Leinbach Reyhle, Founder of RetailMinded.com & Co-Founder of the Independent Retailer Conference; Author of “Retail 101: The Guide to Managing & Marketing Your Business” from McGraw-Hill.

 “Retail isn’t what it used to be – and as a result, loss prevention can no longer be managed as it used to be.
-With technology, merchants can better identify when theft may have happened, but more importantly it can be used to help avoid loss prevention all together.
+With technology, merchants can better identify when theft may have happened, but more importantly, it can be used to help avoid loss prevention altogether.
 From in-store to online, technology is an asset that retailers should lean on to help combat loss prevention.”

 Steven M. Degener, J.D., Owner